AvengersAssembl-Group17/FinFlow/README.md

 - As a user, I should be able to view my transaction history.
 - As a user, I should be able to view reports of my recorded expenses.

-Certainly!
-Here's the updated README.md file with instructions for executing the database scripts before running the project:

 ---